earthlab/hub-ops/docs/source/daily-operations/manage-storage.rst

 Save your changes, and check the new limit::

-  kubectl describe pvc claim-kcranston -n staginghub
+  kubectl describe pvc claim-kcranston -n ea-hub

 You will see the message "Waiting for user to (re-)start a pod to finish file system resize of volume on node."
 An admin user can stop the user's pod with